River Trip Segments

 - Whitewater - The public take-out is reached by taking Highway 141 west off of Highway 50.
 Turn at the first left onto Desert Road.

 - Redlands Dam - Just south of the Colorado River in Grand Junction, turn south on 261/4 Road.
 Proceed through the cemetery and turn right on B3/4 Road, then left on 263/8 Road.
 The Boat take-out is just upstream of Redlands Dam.

 Dominguez Canyon Wilderness Area

 The stretch of river between the Escalante put-in until several miles below the Dominguez canyon take-out runs along the eastern boundary of the 66,000 acre Dominguez Canyon Wilderness Area.
 The wilderness offers excellent opportunities for hiking.
 Motorized and mechanical vehicles and equipment are prohibited within the wilderness.
-View the brochure (which is in the process of being revised) for more information on Dominguez Canyon.
+View the Dominguez Canyon Wilderness brochure for more information.